 1.)
 Epoxy vs. Fibreglass surfboards

-The two main types of surfboards manufactured today are made of either epoxy or fiberglass resin.
-Which one is more durable?
+The two main types of surfboards: Epoxy & Fiberglass resin.
+Which one is better?

 Epoxy resin is said to be 35% stronger than the fiberglass resin.